TrevorMassey/xhr_cloner/README.md

 It should now work.

-### Options
+### Settings

-You can right click on the icon that appears in the toolbar and select options to open up the options screen.
-From here you can select what you want to do with the cloned data and provide a filename or api endpoint to send it to.
+You can create a settings.json file to configure what to do with the xhr data once you have it.
+See sample_settings.json as an example.

 ### Prerequisites